melodicore/dfxtools/handles/README.md

 # Module Handles

-Handles contains an identification system.
+An identification and categorising system.

 ## Handle